penghaolu/judge-my-fashion/README.md

 ## Demo: https://www.youtube.com/watch?v=agqwDCULiO4&feature=emb_logo
 ## Description
-A program that analyzes, and then tries to insult, your fashion taste using deep neural networks
+A program that uses deep neural networks to analyze and determine your primary fashion style and then insult it accordingly.

 ## Built With
-TensorFlow, Yolo, React, Flask
+TensorFlow, YOLOv3, React, Flask